Uninsured Motorist Coverage Has Some Very Important Procedural Requirements To Recover Damages From Your Insurance Company

 2) The insured or someone on his or her behalf, within 30 days, files a statement or claim with the insurance company that they have a claim for damages against a person or persons whose identity is unascertainable and set forth facts to support the claim.

 There are differences when it comes to making an uninsured motorist property damage claim.
-While actual contact is still required, the driver of the uninsured motorist, or the license plate number of the vehicle must be identified and reported, otherwise, the insurance company can deny the claim for uninsured motorist property damage benefits.
+While actual contact is still required, the driver of the uninsured motorist or the license plate number of the vehicle must be identified and reported, otherwise, the insurance company can deny the claim for uninsured motorist property damage benefits.
 The reporting of the property damage must be reported within 10 business days to his or her insurer or agent.

 Our Car Accident Attorneys Can Help You File Your Claim

 If you are involved in an accident with an uninsured motorist, act promptly to report the accident and advise the insurance company.
 Also, get legal counsel early to help you avoid making mistakes which can cause you to lose your rights to an insurance policy for which you have paid.
-If you miss claiming your rights in the insurance proceeds, then have just handed the insurance company a gift of your money.
+If you miss claiming your rights in the insurance proceeds, they have just handed the insurance company a gift of your money.

-We have offices in Victorville and Rancho Cucamonga, and our car accident attorneys are dedicated to providing the best possible legal representation to injured accident victims in the High Desert and throughout Southern California.
+The Inland Empire Law Office has offices in Victorville and Rancho Cucamonga, and our car accident attorneys are dedicated to providing the best possible legal representation to injured accident victims in the High Desert and throughout Southern California.
 To learn more about your potential claim, fill out the form on this page or call 909-481-0100 to request a no-obligation consultation.